LiaLey/Frogger-Game-in-Java/README.md

 - <h4>Breaking up of Classes</h4>

 To improve encapsulation and promote single responsibility, large classes like Animal was broken down.
-An additional AnimationIterator class was added to separately control the animations of the animal.
+An additional AnimationIterator class separately controls the animal animations
-The Obstacle class was also broken down to a Car class and a Truck class.
-A MediaPlay class was also added for playing music to promote single responsibility.
+The Obstacle class was also broken down.
+A MediaPlay class was also separately added for playing music.

 - <h4> Design Patterns</h4>

 Included an MVC pattern to control the MainMenu and show the Info window using scene builder.

 - <h4>Naming Convention Changes</h4>
-The naming convention for a few methods, fields and classes were changed to avoid confusion.
+Some naming conventions were changed to avoid confusion and disorientation that was present in the orginal code.
-Eg. MyStage was changed to MyLevel to avoid confusion with the Stage class in JavaFX.
+Eg. MyStage was changed to MyLevel to avoid confusion with the JavaFX Stage class.
-The stop() and start() method in Main class were also changed to stopGame() and startGame() to avoid confusion with the stop() and start() method of the timer in World class.

 ### Code Maintenance
 ---

 - Scoring System

-Made changes to the scoring system where points will be added based on travel distance (along the vertical plane) by the player in each round in addition to the points earned after winning each level.
+Points will now be added based on travel distance (along the vertical plane) by the player in each round in addition to the points earned after winning each level.

 - Winning System

-Previously, there was a bug where frog holes that have been filled can still be entered by the frog.
 Changes were made so that frog holes can no longer be activated for a second time.

 - Display of scores